John Weaver (writer)

-John Weaver (June 18, 1869 – August 31, 1954) was a locally prolific American writer, storyteller, farmer, surveyor, Democratic politician, and postmaster from Cosby, Cocke County, Tennessee known for documenting local history and his communal involvement.
+John Weaver (June 18, 1869–August 31, 1954) was a locally prolific American writer, storyteller, farmer, surveyor, Democratic politician and postmaster from Cosby, Cocke County, Tennessee known for documenting local history and his communal involvement.

-From 1909 to 1951, John was active in publishing topical pieces in various local newspapers such as the Newport Times, Plains Talk, and Tribune.
-His pieces regularly involved local Cocke County history, specifically regarding the Civil War, as well as the history of local families.
+From 1909 to 1951, Weaver was active in publishing topical pieces in various local newspapers such as the Newport Times, Plains Talk and Tribune.
+His pieces regularly involved Cocke County history, specifically regarding the Civil War, as well as the history of local families.

 Family

-John's father, William Thomas Weaver (1821-1903), was a Confederate veteran and son of early Cosby settler, Deacon John Weaver I, a local yeoman and member of the Weaverville, North Carolina Weaver family.
+John's father William Thomas Weaver (1821-1903) was a Confederate veteran and son of early Cosby settler Deacon John Weaver I, a local yeoman and member of the Weaverville, North Carolina Weaver family.